Vivekhaz/site_personal/notes.md

 --------------------------------------------------------------------------------
 ## Links

-Pages which I find helpful.
+A public list of bookmarks.
 These might be blogs, research groups, repos, or anything else which can be found with a URL.
+I've tried to replace my use of Reddit with RSS and these pages.

 ### CS Resources
 CS-related course websites, texts, and anything else that might fall into this category.

-In Quarantime, this site has been an incredible resource.
+In Quarantime, this site has been incredible.
 - [researchseminars.org](https://researchseminars.org)

 #### Probability & Statistics